Minedflayer/socket-chat-application/README.md

 * **`api`**:
    * **dto**
       * `MessageDto`: Dto that carries essential details of a chat message.
 * `DmWebSocketController`: The primary STOMP endpoint.
 It handles sending/receiving DMs and "opening" conversations using a Request-Reply pattern.
+Note: Currently, this controller also writes a local backup of every message to a message_log.txt file on the server for debugging purposes.
-* `ChatController`: Handles legacy global chat broadcasts.
+* `ChatController`: Handles legacy global chat broadcasts and exposes REST endpoints (e.g., GET /api/dm/{conversationId}/messages) to fetch historical message paginations.
 * **`application`**:
     * `DmService`: Encapsulates business logic, such as ensuring a user exists and generating unique "Conversation Keys" (e.g., `alice:bob`) to prevent duplicate chats.
 * **`domain`**: